shashankbs2410/profile_page_frontend/README.md

 # profile_page
-This is a repository that containes profile website
+This is a repository that containes profile web page